You are here

 Looking to 2022

-Some of our priorities in the first few months of 2022 include rolling out training to our colleagues and exploring what good EDI training looks like for our volunteers.
+Some of our priorities in the first few months of 2022 include rolling out training to our colleagues and exploring what good EEDI training looks like for our volunteers.
 Doing more research and evidence work around inequality and reaching out to more people with MS.

 Most importantly, we must give this work the resource and support it needs.
-That’s why we’re investing in a new staff role dedicated to lead our EDI work.
+That’s why we’re investing in a new staff role dedicated to lead our EEDI work.
 This new staff member will be leading on delivering our implementation plan and providing progress reports on our work to date.

 Support